kamosin/gad-app-testing-framework/DECISION_LOG.md

 **Date**: 2024/09/24

-**Context**:  In the process of building and testing a web application, it became necessary to convert Java objects to JSON format and vice versa for API requests and responses.
+**Context**:  In the process of building and testing a web application, it became necessary to convert Java objects to JSON format and vice versa for api requests and responses.
 We needed a robust and flexible library to handle serialization and deserialization

 **Proposed solution**: Adopt the Jackson Databind library for object-to-JSON mapping and JSON-to-object deserialization

 **Pros**:
-- Ease of use: Simple API (ObjectMapper) to convert between Java objects and JSON.
+- Ease of use: Simple api (ObjectMapper) to convert between Java objects and JSON.
 - Performance: Efficient processing of JSON data at scale.
 - Wide adoption: Well-maintained and widely used in the Java ecosystem.